AzQHA Trail Challenge & Trail Ride Program

 TRAIL CHALLENGE GENERAL INFO AND RULES

 Trail Challenges test the skill of horse and rider as a team.
-An AzQHA Trail Challenge is for ALL BREEDS, ALL AGES of horse and rider, YOUTH and IN -HAND (in hand horses cannot be ridden in the challenge, but must remain as IN HAND)
+An AzQHA Trail Challenge is for ALL BREEDS, ALL AGES of horse and rider, Driving, YOUTH and IN -HAND (in hand horses cannot be ridden in the challenge, but must remain as IN HAND)

 AQHA horses must furnish copy of registration papers and riders MUST be a current member of AQHA.
 Memberships can be purchased at ride site.